 Given the nature of certain humanities courses, students occasionally confront controversial topics in class.
 These topics are approached from an academic standpoint with the support and guidance of instructors.

-Note: Because this course involves work with film production techniques, students are required to bring a smartphone with video recording capabilities.
-The smartphone can be any brand, but must be able to shoot in HD quality (1080p), have at least 2 GB of free memory, and have a USB cable to connect it to a computer.
+Note: Because this course involves work with film production techniques, students are required to bring a smartphone with video-recording capabilities.
+The smartphone can be any brand, but it must be able to shoot in HD quality (1080p), have at least 2 GB of free memory, and have a USB cable to connect it to a computer.

 Session 1: Lancaster